aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Terminal coroutines/ReturnToOverworld.md

 # ReturnToOverworld
 This terminal coroutine is the last one invoked to transition out of battle.
-It is always invoked in a finished battle serving as the last step before the battle is completely ended.
+It is always invoked in a finished battle except for a save reload serving as the last step before the battle is completely ended.

 ```cs
 public IEnumerator ReturnToOverworld(bool flee)